Belgarion/mochimo-scripts/README.md

 5. Start the regular node as usual.
 This will become your main node: `cd ~/mochi/bin; ./gomochi d`
 6. Wait for the main node to complete syncing.
 7. Start the slave nodes: `cd ~/mochi-slave/bin; sudo ./run_all.ns`
+8. To monitor your slave nodes, attach to tmux: `sudo tmux a -t mochi`